|MapGazer – Getting started|

 All marks all have associated status which will be shown (unless turned off using the Settings menu item) at the top left of the screen.
 Marks also have associated properties, including a name, colour, and web link (URL, Universal Resource Locator) – MapGazer lets you edit these.

-Right-click on any mark for a pop-up menu of actions that can be carried out on the mark, including inspecting details (such as the length of a track or route – all details can be copied to the clipboard), browsing its link, editing its properties (name, colour, icon, link URL, etc.), moving between marks of the same type, or saving it to a GPX file.
+Right-click on any mark for a pop-up menu of actions that can be carried out on the mark, including inspecting details (such as the length of a track or route – most details can be copied to the clipboard), browsing its link, editing its properties (name, colour, icon, link URL, etc.), allowing it to be dragged, moving between marks of the same type, saving it to a GPX file, etc.

-To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
-This will open a dialog which you can use to select the GPX file to open.
-Any tracks, routes, waypoints, and areas in the file will then immediately be marked on the map (you may have to zoom or change the map, or move it, for the marks to be in view, but MapGazer will attempt to centre the map on the newly-loaded marks).
+To load a GPX file, drag the the file from File Explorer to a MapGazer window or icon.
+Alternatively, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key); this will open a dialog which you can use to select the GPX file to open.
+Any tracks, routes, etc., in the loaded file will then immediately be marked on the map (you may have to zoom or change the map, or move it, for the marks to be in view, but MapGazer will attempt to centre the map on newly-loaded geographical marks).
 Depending on the source of the GPX file, marks may have a default colour or may have a colour selected at the time they were created.

 If you associate MapGazer with the file extension .gpx then opening a file with that extension will start MapGazer and load that GPX file.